Humber cycles

-Humber is an English brand of bicycle.
+Humber was an English brand of bicycles and tricycles.
 Thomas Humber made himself a velocipede in 1868.
 From that time he built a substantial business in manufacturing tricycles and bicycles while continuously improving their design and construction.
 His products were so well-made and well-designed they were known as "the aristocrat among bicycles".

-Though Thomas Humber retired from the cycle business in 1892 and went on to other things his brand name remained a high valued trademark for more than ninety years.
+Though Thomas Humber retired from the cycle business in 1892 and went on to other things, his brand name remained a high-valued trademark for more than ninety years.

 History

 Thomas Humber (1841–1910) founded a bicycle manufacturing business at Nottingham which moved about 1878 to Beeston, Nottinghamshire.
 By 1887, still under his day-to-day management, it was owned by a public listed company, Humber & Co Limited.
 Thomas Humber improved cycle technology through the independence of his thinking and his practical ability.
 The reliability of his products arose from his high standards and emphasis on quality.
 It all led to Humber becoming regarded as the aristocrat among bicycles.